Sabonis scores 24, leads Kings' 123-96 rout of Clippers

 TIP-INS

-Kings: Evened the season series at a game apiece after losing 111-109 in the first meeting.
+Kings: Huerter rolled his ankle in the third and had it wrapped after the game. ...
+Evened the season series at a game apiece after losing 111-109 in the first meeting.

-Clippers: Held to 14 points in the second, their lowest-scoring quarter of the season. ...
+Clippers: Reggie Jackson took a hard fall, his second this week.
+He left the court but later returned. ...
+Held to 14 points in the second, their lowest-scoring quarter of the season. ...
 Powell sat out his second straight game with a left groin strain. ...
 Kennard (right calf strain) missed his 10th game of the season.

 UP NEXT